Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

 Extend period:

 - Change the return date of the order to plus 1 week
-- Ensure return date is updated for line not in state returned
+- Ensure return date is updated for remaining line not in state returned
 - Check if price calculation is correct

 Return remaining: